websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/architecture/the-benefits-of-modularity.md

 Here are the benefits of designing the speech recognition app as modules:

 * Each module represents a capability that contributes to the app's overall function.
-* The app depends on modules, that are easy to develop, test, and maintain.
+* The app depends on modules that are easy to develop, test, and maintain.
 * The modules can be reused in different applications.

 In conclusion, modularity has literally taken us to the moon and back.
 It benefits software development too.
-The example speech recognition application demonstrated how to design an app that comprises modules.
+The example speech recognition application demonstrates how to design an app that comprises modules.

 Next you'll learn how OSGi facilitates creating modules that provide and consume services.